joshdreagan/artemis-edge-demo/README.md

 ```
 oc new-project keycloak
 oc new-project artemis
+oc new-project metrics
 ```

 Install the Keycloak operator into the 'keycloak' namespace.

 Install the AMQ Broker operator into the 'artemis' namespace.

+Install both the Prometheus and Grafana operators into the 'metrics' namespace.

 Set the environment variables.